-- 1. Develop skills essential to success in the Social Studies classroom. - 2.
+- 1. Develop skills essential to success in the mainstream Social Studies classroom. - 2.
 Gain an appreciation for past and present cultures of the world. - 3.
 Develop critical thinking skills, which enable students to function as lifelong learners and to examine and evaluate issues of importance to the modern world. - 4.
 Understand world history as the context for United States history. - 5.
-Gain practice to succeed on standardized testing such as ACT, SAT, and PARCC. - 6.
+Gain practice to succeed on standardized testing such as ACT, SAT, ASVAB, and PARCC. - 6.
 Maintain an organized notebook or portfolio of notes and work collected throughout the year. - 7.
 Enhance technology skills through research and presentations. - 8.
-Develop skills in note-taking and outlining guided practice and repetition. - 9.
-Introduce the basic communication skills of listening, speaking, reading, writing, and developing vocabulary in English. - 10.
-Use the structure of the English language in oral expression. - 11.
-Assist those for who English as a second language in developing reading and writing competencies in English - 12.
+Develop skills in note-taking and outlining. - 9.
+Improve basic communication skills of listening, speaking, reading, writing, and developing vocabulary in English. - 10.
+Use the structure of the English language in oral and written expression. - 11.
+Assist ESL students in developing reading and writing competencies in English - 12.
 Institute the transfer of reading skills from the native language to English.